 After, the Duchess watched a play session and meet the children and parents who use Cape Hill Children’s Centre.

 We’re not 100% certain on the style name.
-One of our Facebook friends spoke to a member of the MaxMara PR team, who confirmed the coat is from MaxMara’s Sportmax line, and says it’s from the Autumn Winter 2014 collection.
+One of our Facebook friends spoke to a member of the MaxMara PR team, who confirmed the coat is from MaxMara’s Sportmax line and says it’s from the Autumn Winter 2014 collection.
 The style name for the coat on the right of the collage above is “Gerbera” (hat tip to Sara M on Twitter for that.)
 It appears to be the piece Kate is wearing, or very similar if not.

-Here’s how Matches Fashion describe Sportmax:
+Here’s how Matches Fashion describes Sportmax:

 As part of the illustrious Italian luxury group Max Mara, Sportmax is the brand’s slick, urban line.
 Graphic dresses in bold prints, precision tailoring and crisply cut jackets and trousers amp up city dressing for the fashion conscious.